An assortment of different faces

 I Don’t “Identify As,” I Just Am

-Gender identity refers to a person’s sincerely held belief and innate understanding of their gender.
+Gender identity refers to a person’s innate understanding of who they are.
 This includes being a man, a woman, a girl, a boy, non-binary, fluid, in between, or outside of the gender binary.
 This may or may not correspond to the sex they were assigned at birth.

 While the term “gender identity” is a useful way to distinguish between how someone feels inside and how they express themselves in society, someone’s sense of gender is an indisputable reality of who they are.
-It’s not something that they simply “identify as” or something that can be challenged and trivialized.
+It’s not something they simply “identify as” or can be challenged and trivialized.

 Team members must always respect someone’s chosen name and pronouns as a non-negotiable sign of dignity and respect.